 - IoT Healthcare - Also known as "connected health", this term encompasses all advancements in the medical industry that relate to M2M communication and sensing.

 - Low Power Wide Area (LPWA) - LPWA networks are built specifically for M2M communications and offer long-range, low-power consumption.
-They solve cost and battery life issues that cellular technology cannot, and solve range issues that technologies like Bluetooth or BLE struggle with.
+They solve cost and battery life issues that cellular technology cannot, and solve range issues that technologies like Bluetooth or Bluetooth LE struggle with.

 - Low Power Wireless Sensor Network - A group of spatially distributed, independent devices that collect data by measuring physical or environmental conditions with minimal power consumption.